IABTechLab/uid2docs/docs/guides/integration-prebid.md

 });
 ```

 **The publisher is responsible for normalizing and hashing the email address**.
-Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md) for details on email address normalization and hashing.
+For details, see [Normalization and Encoding](../getting-started/gs-normalization-encoding.md).

-The UID2 module will encrypt the hash before sending it to the UID2 service.
+The UID2 module encrypts the hash before sending it to the UID2 service.

-### Configure for hashed phone number
+### Configure for Hashed Phone Number

 Configure the UID2 module with a hashed phone number: